Association of Public-Safety Communications Officials-International: Events

 APCO International hosts several events and conferences each year.

 The Annual Conference and Expo, held every year beginning in 1935, brings together public safety telecommunicators, vendors, instructors and industry leaders.
 More than 5,000 people attended APCO 2014 in New Orleans, LA.

-The Emerging Technology Forum, offered twice a year, is a two-day event for public safety communications professionals who want an overview of technologies that are on the horizon.
+The Emerging Technology Forum offered twice a year, is a two-day event for public safety communications professionals who want an overview of technologies that are on the horizon.

 The Public Safety Broadband Summit, held annually, provides a forum for technology experts, policy leaders, industry partners, wireless service providers, and public safety professionals to discuss timely issues affecting the deployment of the FirstNet nationwide public safety broadband network.

 The Public Safety Communications Leadership in Policy Awards Dinner annually recognizes the leaders in public safety communications who have continued to advocate for the industry.

-National Public Safety Telecommunicators Week, the second full week in April, honors the telecommunications personnel in the public safety community.
+National Public Safety Telecommunicators Week, the second whole week in April, honors the telecommunications personnel in the public safety community.